SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators.md

-## Chapter 2: Constructors, Destructors,and Assignment Operators
+## Chapter 2: Constructors, Destructors and Assignment Operators

 Almost every class you write will have one or more constructors, a destructor, and a copy assignment operator.
 Little wonder.
 These are your bread-and-butter functions, the ones that control the fundamental